scalalandio/chimney/docs/docs/supported-transformations.md

     easier to define [a custom transformer](#custom-transformations), perhaps by using a dedicated new type/refined type library and [providing an integration for all of its types](cookbook.md#libraries-with-smart-constructors).

-## Merging multiple input source into a single target value
+## Merging multiple input sources into a single target value

 Sometimes we have one flat structure on one side and several structures on the other.